Enteee/duckpond.ch/_drafts/migrate-a-git-repository-with-submodules.md

 to [Enteee/example-submodule].
 We can do this exactly the same way as we did it before with [githubtraining/example-dependency].
 But since we were creating 1:1 mirrors, the first repository [Enteee/example-dependency] still points to [githubtraining/example-submodule].
-Which is probably not what we want.
+This is probably not what we want.
 The repository [Enteee/example-dependency] should point to [Enteee/example-submodule] instead.